raphaka/cairn1e_toki_pona/nasin-musi.md

 - Think of ways to avoid your obstacles through reconnaissance, subtlety, and fact-finding.
 - Do some research and ask around about your objectives.-->
 ### pali pi nasin kama
-- o alasa tawa lon nasin pi ike ala kepeken lukin sona.
+- o alasa tawa lon nasin pi utala ala kepeken lukin sona.
 <!-- how the hell would you translate subtlety?-->
-- musi la, o alasa kama sona kepeken toki e ijo pi alasa sina
+- insa musi la o alasa kama sona kepeken toki e ijo pi alasa sina

 <!--### Ambition
 - Set goals and use your meager means to take steps forward.